-While more and more people are under quarantine either by medical requirement or government guidance, it may be a challenge to keep entertained while indoors for an extended period of time.
-With local webcams that offer sights of beloved, familiar views and links that offer entertainment, it doesn’t have to be.
+With the stay-at-home order continuing until further notice, it may be a challenge to keep entertained while indoors for an extended period of time, but some local webcams that offer sights of beloved, familiar views and links that offer entertainment can help keep boredom at bay.

 San Diegans – or anyone for that matter – can keep cabin fever at bay and enjoy local sights from the comfort of their own homes.
 With the numerous webcams available, viewers can immerse themselves in the wild that is the San Diego Zoo, the serene mountain views of Mount Palomar and the tranquil waves along our coast.

 Here is a list of local webcams you can watch if you miss some local spots:

 - San Diego Zoo and San Diego Zoo Safari Park